Opinion

 Recommendations and perspectives from 8+ years at the intersection of fintech, product, and strategy.

-Takes on financial systems, product strategy, and consumer behavior.
+Takes on financial systems, product strategy, cities, culture, and consumer behavior.
 Shorter form than research.
 More direct.

 Books, products, and services worth your attention — things I've personally used and found genuinely useful.